cyork95/DiningProblemSolver/README.md

 # DiningProblem
- A solver for the Dinign Problem created with Kieren Anthony
+ A solver for the Dining Problem created with Kieren Anthony